stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 All of the versions of Python 3 include modules for [JSON](https://docs.python.org/3/library/json.html) and [SQLite](https://docs.python.org/3/library/sqlite3.html).
 The [Pandas](https://pandas.pydata.org) dataframe library supports Parquet, JSON and SQLite.
 [DuckDB](https://duckdb.org/docs/stable/clients/python/overview) also supports all three formats.

-If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.
-For example, DuckDB and Pandas include features to import and export data to files in Excel formats.

 In most cases, you should use the JSON format to transfer data between systems, especially if the systems must communicate with HTTP.
 JSON documents can be used for any kind of data.
 Since JSON is plain-text, data in this format can be stored in either files or in a database.
 Every programming language and modern SQL database supports JSON.

 > You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
 [Pydantic](https://docs.pydantic.dev/) enables you to export your Python data objects to JSON and generate JSON Schemas from the data models.

 Each SQLite database is a single file.
 Use SQLite files for [data and configuration for applications](https://sqlite.org/appfileformat.html) as well as for queryable databases.
-They are arguably more portable and resilient than sets of plain-text files.
+They are more portable and resilient than sets of plain-text files for storing structured data.
 SQLite is widely-supported, [robust](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
 Each SQLite database file can safely be gigabytes in size.

 > You can use SQLite databases for any kind of data.
 They can be used to [store and query data in JSON format](https://sqlite.org/json1.html), they hold plain text with [optional full-text search](sqlite.org/fts5.html), and they can store binary data.